profile \ 01

 IRIS \ In the last few years there seems to be a growing connection between Aboriginal youth and rap music.
 We’ve seen a lot of self-made videos of Aboriginal kids fusing their own stories through rap and other forms of pop culture.
 Do you see rap and pop music as an evolution in storytelling and do you believe it can hold the same connection to spirituality as music, song and dance has held in the past?

-SP \ African-American music, urban street and spoken word all lend themselves to popular music culture as much as it comes directly from the past.
-And rap, it's just another means of communication and a powerful one.
-If you struggled in an urban society, you could connect to that medium and could open up a vessel for you, one to filter your own story through.
+SP \ African-American music, urban street, and spoken word, all lend themselves to popular music culture. as much as it comes directly from the past.
+And rap - it's just another means of communication - and a powerful one.
+If you struggled in an urban society you could connect to that medium and it could open up a vessel for you; one to filter your own story through.
 Urban culture and indigenous culture connect to these forms as a means of expression.
 I think it’s great.
 I love pop music because it’s so... sugary.
 It’s so... fast food – it’s electric.
 Electronic pop is alive with people filtering their dark messages through it.

 Storytelling through music has to be one of my favourites.
 It's so cleansing and I don’t think the younger generation even knows that they’re doing that.
 It’s instinctual.
 It’s raw.
 That’s what I love – the rawness of it.
 They’re talking about their energy on land that has been disrupted and their fate in life is to try to reconnect through contemporary modes of expression, such as pop, rap, and musical urbanism.
 It’s a great way, instinctively, to try searching for yourself and heal your frustrations.
 People just feel cleansed by it – just look at Eminem.

 Stephen wears Acne and cap by Le Coq Sportif